-Model X by Tesla Inc. is the longest range all-electric in production sport utility vehicle in the world and offers high-performance features such as fully electric powered, all-wheel drive dual motor system along with an autopilot system.
+Model X by Tesla Inc. is the longest-range all-electric in production sport utility vehicle in the world and offers high-performance features such as a fully electric powered, all-wheel drive dual motor system along with an autopilot system.
 Model X can seat up to seven adults.
 A unique falcon wing door system offers easy access to the second and third-row seating passengers, thus adding to comfort.

-Model 3 is a third-generation electric vehicle by Tesla Inc. It is offered in a number of variants such as performance, single motor, dual motor, medium-range, and long range features.
-Delivery of this model is expected to start shortly.
-Tesla Inc. is also looking at ways to reduce manufacturing cost for Model 3.
+Model 3 is a third-generation electric vehicle by Tesla Inc. It is offered in a number of variants such as performance, single motor, dual motor, medium-range, and long-range features.
+The delivery of this model is expected to start shortly.
+Tesla Inc. is also looking at ways to reduce manufacturing costs for Model 3.

 Solar Energy Systems

 The major components of Tesla’s solar energy systems include solar panels that convert sunlight into electrical current, inverters that convert the electrical output from the panels to a usable current compatible with the electric grid, racking that attaches the solar panels to the roof or ground, electrical hardware that connects the solar energy system to the electric grid, and a monitoring device.

 - To create electric vehicles that are better, quicker, and more fun to drive than gasoline cars by integrating innovative green technologies.

 - To bring additional all-electric vehicles to the market in the future, including Model Y, the Tesla Semi truck, a pickup truck, and a new version of the Tesla Roadster in order to diversify end-users.